chilts/modb-dyno-leveldb/README.md

 });
 ```

-When retrieving an item from level-dyno, we're using special properties of the LevelDB implementation to help make it
+When retrieving an item from dyno-leveldb, we're using special properties of the LevelDB implementation to help make it
 fast.
 LevelDB is great at reading a sequence of keys which are sequential to each other.
 We use this property of
 LevelDB by storing all changeses for an item sequentially by starting each key with the item name and the (orderable)
 timestamp.
 This makes it easy to retrieve all changesets for an item and replay them, before finally returning the